Sudan, South Sudan agree to open 10 border crossings

 ESSEN, Germany German police sealed off and closed a shopping mall in the heart of the western city of Essen on Saturday after the security services warned of a possible terrorist attack.

-ADDIS ABABA/KHARTOUM Sudan and South Sudan agreed on Tuesday to open 10 crossings along their joint border to boost travel and trade after a thaw in relations between two sides that had come close to war.
+ADDIS ABABA Sudan and South Sudan agreed on Tuesday to open 10 crossings along their joint border to boost travel and trade after a recent thaw in relations between the long-time foes.

-Highlighting the volatile situation along the 2,000-km (1,200-mile) boundary, Sudan's army and rebels fought a battle in a state bordering South Sudan.

-Sudan closed the border after South Sudan's secession in 2011 - hitting traders and communities on both sides.
+Sudan had closed much of the 2,000-kilometre (1,200-mile) boundary after South Sudan's secession in 2011 - hitting traders and communities on both sides of the disputed line.

-Almost a year after the split, border skirmishes brought both countries close to full-blown war over unresolved disputes about oil, territory and other issues.
+Almost a year after the split, border skirmishes brought both countries close to full-blown war over unresolved disputes over oil, territory and other issues.

-But the African neighbours agreed last month to resume cross-border oil flows, following talks brokered by the African Union.
+But the African neighbours agreed last month to resume cross-border oil flows and ease tensions following talks brokered by the African Union.

 Both sides said they would open 10 road, rail and Nile river crossing, eight of them immediately, in fresh AU talks in Ethiopia on Tuesday.

-One crossing will link South Sudan's Unity state with Heglig, home to an oilfield vital to Sudan's economy which South Sudan's army briefly occupied last year.
+One crossing will link South Sudan's Unity state with Heglig, home to an oilfield vital to Sudan's economy which South Sudan's army briefly occupied during last year's border skirmishes.

-Sudan's army and a rebel group said on Tuesday they had fought in southern Darfur, a region bordering South Sudan, the scene of a decade-long insurgency by non-Arab tribes.

-Army spokesman al-Sawarmi Khalid told state news agency SUNA his forces had killed several rebels, among them three commanders, and destroyed 15 of their cars during a five-hour battle.
-A number of soldiers were also killed, he said.

-Events in Darfur are hard to verify due to severe travel restrictions for foreign journalists.

-Sudan has in the past accused South Sudan of backing rebels in Darfur and two border states, claims denied by Juba.

-Landlocked South Sudan shut down its 350,000 barrel-per-day crude output in January last year in a row over how much it should pay to send the oil through Sudan to the Red Sea.
+Landlocked South Sudan had shut down its 350,000 barrel-per-day crude output in January last year in a row over how much it should pay to send the oil through Sudanese pipelines to the Red Sea.

 The agreement to resume oil flows gave a lifeline to both countries' struggling economies which rely on foreign currency from oil sales and pipeline fees to import food and fuel.